elianalopez/elianalopez/README.md

 ### Hi there 👋

 My name is Eliana Lopez and in undergrad I majored in mathematics and a double minor in economics and computer science, however I enjoy the mathematical applications behind programming!
-Pursuing a Master of Science in Computer Science at Georgia Tech.
+I am currently pursuing a Master of Science in Computer Science at Georgia Tech while working full-time as a software engineer.

 ### Currently Working On 🚀